 The majority of surveyed youth (59%) said their parents help them enjoy sports more.
 Parents can provide valuable support and motivation.
 But high school students were five times more likely than elementary students to cite parents as a reason they enjoy sports less.
-Some children find sports are the only way to receive affection from parents, who cause shame or mental harm after poor games, said Courtney Chandler, Tacoma-Pierce County Health Department teen mental health coordinator.
+Sports can become a large part of a child's identity, causing shame and stress.
+Many young people worry about disappointing their parents when they do not perform well, said Courtney Chandler, Tacoma-Pierce County Health Department teen mental health coordinator.
+Sports can become a large part of a child's identity, causing shame and stress.
+Many young people worry about disappointing their parents when they do not perform well, said Courtney Chandler, Tacoma-Pierce County Health Department teen mental health coordinator.
 A high school athlete told us her parents are the main reason she still plays a sport she no longer enjoys.
 "I would feel guilty if I stop playing because of all the time and money they spent," she said.
 Pressure can be felt in public settings.
 Puyallup Parks and Recreation periodically stages "Silent Saturdays" for basketball in which parents can't cheer or talk, only clap.
 The effort started because too many parents holler confusing instructions from the sidelines.
 Children find "Silent Saturdays" games are far more enjoyable, said Deon Moyd, Puyallup Parks and Rec supervisor.
 "It puts in perspective for parents what youth sports is supposed to be about," he said.